rkillickdev/tedd-space-wellbeing-garden/README.md

 ### **Why build this site?**
 <br>
 The wellbeing garden was completed in April 2022.
 Market research carried out by Richmond Council within the local community has highlighted that many residents of TW11 do not know about the garden.
 So a core goal of the website will be to increase exposure in the hope of attracting a new diverse user base.
-Research has highlighted the toll that the pandemic had on wellbeing and mental health.
-So another core goal of the website will be to emphasise how the benefits of the garden can be two fold.
-Time spent outside engaging with nature along with the opportunity to reduce isolation by connecting with the community.
+Research has also highlighted the toll that the pandemic had on wellbeing and mental health, so another core goal of the website will be to emphasise the benefits of spending time outside engaging with nature, along with the opportunity to reduce isolation by connecting with the community.

 <br>